 Manually Add Captions To A Facebook Video

-If you don’t have the ability to automatically generate captions, you can manually add captions by creating a SubRip (.srt) file.
+If you don’t want to automatically generate captions, you can manually add captions by creating a SubRip (.srt) file.
 If you’re not sure what that is, your video creation partner might be able to help.
 You can also find an example below.

 Here’s how to manually add captions to a Facebook Video:

-1. Click on the video you want to caption.
+5. Select the video you want to caption

 If you have any issues with the upload, verify that your .srt file meets Facebook formatting standards and file naming conventions.